How will I know if my child needs counseling?

 What does a counseling session look like for my child and me?

 A typical session is split up into two segments.
-I spend the first 10 minutes or so of every session talking with the parent(s) about their concerns as well as any growth or new concerns they have pertaining to their child.
+We spend the first 10 minutes or so of every session talking with the parent(s) about their concerns as well as any growth or new concerns they have pertaining to their child.
 Then, the child is in session with the counselor for the rest of the 50- minute session.

 How often should my child attend counseling?